Lifeguard

 What kind of swimming or rescue test do you have to past to become a lifeguard?

-Asked by Viezo almost 10 years ago
+Asked by Viezo over 10 years ago

 Lifeguard tests differ depending on the facility.
 For example, I've been certified as a lifeguard through the Red Cross, Ellis and Associates, and the Boy Scouts of America, and all have slightly different standards.
 While all three have a strong focus on CPR and first aid, the three different institutions have slightly different rescue methods.
 The common ground in the three is that there is usually a timed and endurance based swimming requirement.